 Student develops skills for life through rural placement in Broome

-On my recent placement in Broome, I experienced what it was like to work within a rural aged care setting.
+While on my placement in Broome, I experienced what it was like to work within a rural aged care setting.
 The experience allowed me to develop not only my clinical reasoning skills, but also improve the way I communicate with a number of different individuals, ranging from Aboriginal children, to high school students, to elderly aboriginal and non-aboriginal individuals.

 On the placement, I primarily worked within the aged care facility where I carried out a number of mobility and function reviews, planned group exercise classes and collaborated with OT students to plan exercise prescriptions for certain individuals.
 I also worked closely with nursing and care staff when performing reviews, and treatments, and also educated both the staff and residents on the importance of exercise and pain management.